Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="client-error-configuration-2-what-is-environments-2"></a>
 #### What is environments

 "environments" property is an array.
-Each of its elements represents a set of alerting critiera for an environment.
+Each of its elements represents a set of alerting criteria for an environment.

 <a name="client-error-configuration-2-what-is-environment-2"></a>
 #### What is environment

 "environment" property is an array.
-Its supported value is portal.azure.com or ms.portal.azure.com or portal.azure.cn or canary.portal.azure.com or any other legit portal domain name, a.k.a., national cloud domain names are supported too.
-Mutiple values can be set for an "environment" property.
+Its supported value is portal.azure.com or ms.portal.azure.com or portal.azure.cn or canary.portal.azure.com or any other legit portal domain name, a.k.a., national cloud and LX cloud domain names are supported too.
+Multiple values can be set for an "environment" property.

 <a name="client-error-configuration-2-what-is-enabled-2"></a>
 #### What is enabled

-"enabled" property is used to enable (when "enabled" is true) or disable ("enabled" is false) alerts on various level depending on where it's located in customization json.
+"enabled" property is used to enable (when "enabled" is true) or disable ("enabled" is false) alerts on various level depending on where it is in customization json.
 For details, see "enabled" property in json snippet.

 > Among "message" and "percentage" types, you can choose to have one type or two types.
 Per each of those, you can define a set of criteria like the below.
 You can define N number of criteria.